hammamimed/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 Columns in the student_courseenrollment Table
 ==============================================

 A row in this table represents a student's enrollment for a particular course run.
-If a student decides to unenroll from the course, ``is_active`` is set to ``False``.
-The student's state in ``courseware_studentmodule`` is untouched, so courseware state is not lost when a student unenrolls and then re-enrolls.
+If a student decides to unenroll from the course, ``is_active`` is set to 0 (false).
+The student's state in ``courseware_studentmodule`` is untouched, so courseware state is not lost if a student unenrolls and then re-enrolls.

+note:: A row is created for every student who starts the enrollment process, even if they never complete registration. ``is_active`` is also set to 0 for these students.

 **History**: As of 20 Aug 2013, this table retains the records of students who unenroll.
 Records are no longer deleted from this table.